 What are housing accommodations like?

 Artists are housed in simple, modern cabins on Watershed’s campus and can choose from single or double occupancy rooms and shared or private bathrooms.
-Read about Watershed’s housing options in more detail.
+Private bedrooms and private bathrooms are limited.

 Can I bring my pet?

 We love animals, but please leave your pets at home.

 Can I have overnight guests during my residency?

 During the Covid-19 pandemic, the Watershed campus is closed to visitors during a residency.

 Can I bring my child/family to the residency?

 Because of the pandemic, Watershed’s campus is closed to visitors during residency sessions until further notice.

 May I arrive a day early for my residency or stay a day late?